Find answers to the most common questions about eligibility, proposal guidelines, budgeting, deadlines, fiscal sponsors, and more.

 The posted notification date has passed and I haven’t heard anything from the Foundation.
 What should I do?

 We notify all lead grant applicants via the email submitted on the application.
 If you haven’t received an email the Foundation by the notification date, please contact us at firstname.lastname@example.org.

-My Student Achievement grant project is going to involve some after-school planning time.
+My Student Success grant project is going to involve some after-school planning time.
 In my grant budget, can I include stipends for the educators who will be helping?

-No. Student Achievement grants cannot pay stipends, salaries, or grant administration fees.
+No. Student Success grants cannot pay stipends, salaries, or grant administration fees.
 We will not consider applications that include.
 Stipends are only allowed as part of a group Learning & Leadership grant.

 I need materials for my classroom.
 Do you have any grants to help pay for supplies or materials?